White on White

 On a Tuesday Photo Day out in 2019 .
 We aimed for the galley because of another exhibition which we really enjoyed by Grayson Perry.
 The main exhibition was a galley of was mainly white on white paintings part from a couple of figure studies.
 The exhibition consisted of large canvases painted white with another object painted in white, highlighting the shadows and form of the objects.
 It fascinated me that such simple things could be so intense in the setting of a gallery married with the amazing skills of the artist.

-It's challenge I set when I go to clubs. photograph something on the same coloured background. great competition Theme.
+It's a challenge I set when I go to clubs.
+Photograph something on the same coloured background.
+Great Competition Theme.